proplot-dev/proplot/docs/quickstart2.rst

 keyword args.
 If you want to disable “axis sharing” with the parent subplot (i.e. you want to draw tick labels on the panel, and do not want to inherit axis limits from the main subplot), use any of the ``share`` keyword args.
-Again, see `~proplot.subplots.subplots` and `~proplot.subplots.Figure.add_subplot_and_panels` for details.
+See `~proplot.subplots.subplots` and `~proplot.subplots.Figure.add_subplot_and_panels` for details.

 .. code:: ipython3